A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Results and Discussion

-To further demonstrate the versatility of our framework, we use our emulation framework to implement Grover’s search algorithm.
-Within our QDC emulation framework, we implement Grover’s algorithm across two distributed QPUs to locate a marked state.
-The algorithm consists of repeated applications of the Grover operator, which includes an oracle that inverts the phase of the marked state and a diffusion operator that amplifies its amplitude \cite{nielsen2010quantum}.
+To further demonstrate the versatility of our framework, we use our emulation framework to implement Grover's search algorithm.
+Within our QDC emulation framework, we implement Grover's algorithm across two distributed QPUs to locate a marked state.
+The algorithm consists of repeated applications of the Grover's operator, which includes an oracle that inverts the phase of the marked state and a diffusion operator that amplifies its amplitude~\cite{nielsen2010quantum}.

 We focus on the two-qubit version of the algorithm.
 In the two-qubit case, the algorithm searches over the four computational basis states $\{00, 01, 10, 11\}$.
 When the target state is $\ket{00}$, the qubits are initialized in $\ket{0}$, and Hadamard gates are applied to create an equal superposition of all states.
 The oracle then inverts the amplitude of $\ket{00}$, and the diffusion operator reflects all state amplitudes about their mean, boosting the amplitude of the marked state.
-For two qubits and one marked state, a single iteration of the Grover operator is sufficient to maximize the probability of measuring the correct result.
-This setup is illustrated in Fig. \ref{f:GroverCircuit}(a).
+For two qubits and one marked state, a single iteration of the Grover's operator is sufficient to maximize the probability of measuring the correct result.
+This setup is illustrated in Fig.~\ref{f:GroverCircuit}(a).

-To emulate this on a distributed architecture, we allocate one qubit to each QPU (QPU$_A$ and QPU$_B$) and employ CM to introduce communication noise, as described in Section \ref{sec:SystemModel}.
-Remote controlled-unitary gates—realized via noisy entanglement between QPUs—are used for inter-qubit operations, and environmental qubits are included in the circuit to enable fine-tuned noise modeling, as shown in Fig. \ref{f:GroverCircuit}(b).
-This noise, resulting from transducers and optical fibers, degrades the fidelity of the entangled states and thus reduces the overall success probability of Grover's algorithm.
+To emulate this on a distributed architecture, we allocate one qubit to each QPU (QPU A and QPU B) and employ CM to introduce communication noise, as described in Section~\ref{sec:SystemModel}.
+Remote-controlled unitary gates, realized via noisy entanglement between QPUs, are used for inter-qubit operations, and environmental qubits are included in the circuit to enable fine-tuned noise modeling, as shown in Fig.~\ref{f:GroverCircuit}(b).
+This noise, resulting from transducers and optical fibers, degrades the fidelity of the entangled states and thus reduces the overall success probability of Grover's search algorithm.